Sai-Kumar-Kanuri/Optimal-Path-For-Car-Parking/README.md

 recursive calling to find the solution by building a solution step by step increasing values with time.
 It removes the solutions that don't give rise to the problem's solution based on the constraints given to solve the problem.
-Backtracking algorithm is applied to some specific types of problems, ● Decision problem is used to find a feasible solution of the problem.
+Backtracking algorithm is applied to some specific types of problems,/ ● Decision problem is used to find a feasible solution of the problem./
-● Optimisation problem used to find the best solution that can be applied.
+● Optimisation problem used to find the best solution that can be applied./
 ● Enumeration problem used to find the set of all feasible solutions of the problem.